liferay/liferay-docs/discover/deployment/articles-dxp/09-liferay-connected-services/03-using-lcs.markdown

 +$$$

-**Note:** LCS doesn't support *Snapshot Metrics* for @product@ instances running on JBoss or WildFly.
+**Note:** LCS doesn't support *Snapshot Metrics* for servers running on JBoss or WildFly.
 In this scenario, you may see a console message indicating that LCS doesn't support server metrics for your application server.
-You may also see a `NullPointerException` for the LCS `TaskSchedulerServiceImpl` and `ScheduleTasksCommand`, which you can safely ignore.
+You may also see a benign `NullPointerException` for the LCS `TaskSchedulerServiceImpl` and `ScheduleTasksCommand`.

 $$$

+#### Page Analytics

 Page Analytics is displayed by default when you enter server view.
 Page Analytics shows page views and load times for the selected site and time period.